W

 JasperMarketing copy at scale£39/moTeams needing brand-consistent copy

-ChatGPT and Claude: The All-Rounders
+ChatGPT and Claude: The all-Rounders

 For most UK small businesses, a general-purpose AI assistant is the most useful starting point.
 ChatGPT and Claude can both draft blog posts, write email sequences, brainstorm content ideas, summarise research, create social media captions, and help with strategic thinking.